Rabnaebcreation/Obsfinder/README.md

-# Here is RedlineUtils
+# Here is Obsfinder
-This is a repository containing scripts that can be used with or without the REDLINE program (D.J Marshall).
+This is a repository containing tools to query observations catalogue from 2mass and Gaia.

 ## Available program
 For the moment, only 2 program can be used: